kvirc/KVIrc/.github/ISSUE_TEMPLATE.md

 ```

 ```
-[//]: # {If you experienced crashes, segfaults please also include a stacktrace below, For how-to read: https://github.com/kvirc/KVIrc/wiki/Grabbing-a-useful-backtrace.)
+[//]: # (If you experienced crashes, segfaults please also include a stacktrace below, For how-to read: https://github.com/kvirc/KVIrc/wiki/Grabbing-a-useful-backtrace.)